 Gin’s long history goes back to seventeenth-century Holland, when a gin-like liquor called jenever was distilled.
 Jenever derives its name from the juniper berry.
-Over time, the Dutch word become anglicised and abbreviated to gin.
+Over time, the Dutch word became anglicized and abbreviated to gin.

-The ethanol on which gin is based is most often distilled from cereal, and the juniper berry remains the main flavouring.
-To a large degree, gins are classified according to the classic gin styles, such as london dry gin, which is produced with all the flavouring ingredients being included in the distillation.
-Distilled dry gin is similar to london dry gin, but the flavourings can be added as separate distillates.
+The ethanol on which gin is based is most often distilled from cereal, and the juniper berry remains the main flavoring.
+To a large degree, gins are classified according to the classic gin styles, such as London dry gin, which is produced with all the flavoring ingredients being included in the distillation.
+Distilled dry gin is similar to London dry gin, but the flavorings can be added as separate distillates.

 The gins of today can also include aromatic substances or extracts.
-In addition to the juniper berry, the most commonly used flavourings in gin are coriander seeds or fennel seeds.
-Aquavit, the Nordic variant of gin, is also characterised by the addition of cumin and dill.
+In addition to the juniper berry, the most commonly used flavorings in gin are coriander seeds or fennel seeds.
+Aquavit, the Nordic variant of gin, is also characterized by the addition of cumin and dill.

 How to garnish a gin and tonic?

 A slice of lemon or wedge of lime are the classic finishing touches for a gin and tonic.
-According to Karttunen, a variation on the classic garnish that’s well worth trying is citrus rind on its own.
-The rind should first be squeezed gently over the drink to release the essential oils, before stirring in the rest of the rind.
+According to Karttunen, a variation on the classic garnish that’s well worth trying is a citrus peel on its own.
+The peel should first be squeezed gently over the drink to release the essential oils, before stirring in the rest of the peel.

 The individual characteristics of a particular gin and tonic can also be highlighted with garnishes such as edible flowers, for a drink that already has a flowery nature, or thyme, for example, for a drink that already has a more herbal profile.